NFL News: Giants’ Janoris Jenkins Calls Fan A ‘Retard’ On Social Media During Practice

 — JackRabbit2.0 (@JjenkzLockdown) December 11, 2019

-When practice was over, Janoris Jenkins was not in the locker room and made available to the media on Wednesday.
-He was more than talkative before practice which is when he began tweeting out his states for all of the world to see.
+When practice was over, Jenkins was not in the locker room or made available to the media.
+He was more than talkative before practice, which is when he began tweeting out his states.

-He made it a point to let everyone know he had not given up a touchdown since the third week of the NFL season.
-During that game against the Tampa Bay Buccaneers, Jenkins actually allowed wide receiver Mike Evans to find the endzone on three different occasions.
+Jenkins made it a point to let everyone know he had not given up a touchdown since the third week of the NFL season.
+However, during the game against the Tampa Bay Buccaneers, Jenkins allowed wide receiver Mike Evans to find the endzone on three different occasions.

-Janoris Jenkins is usually quite vocal on social media and even voiced his displeasure with his role on the team earlier this month.
+Jenkins is usually quite vocal on social media.
+He even voiced his displeasure with his role on the team earlier this month.
 He questioned the work of defensive coordinator James Bettcher and how he was using the cornerback in the Giants’ defense.
 As of now, there has not been any word on Jenkins being disciplined for attacking the fan or using social media during practice.